The 10 Privacy Principles of PIPEDA – Openness

 Different Ways to Publicize

-Depending on the nature of business your organization operates in, there are different methods of providing publications on how your organization handles personal information.
+Depending on the nature of business an organization operates in, there are different methods of providing publications on how an organization handles personal information.

-For example, you can offer brochures and have these available within your business office.
-You can also mail the information to customers, send it through an email newsletter, or provide a toll-free number for individuals who are curious.
+For example, an organization can offer brochures and have these available within a reception area.
+The organization can also mail the information to customers, send it through an email newsletter, or provide a toll-free number for individuals who are curious.

 As mentioned earlier, one of the the most effective ways of doing this is by putting policies and procedures online, either on a website or via a downloadable PDF file.